-A compound found in green tea could help to provide a new preventative prostate cancer treatment
+A compound found in green tea could help to provide a new preventative prostate cancer treatment, researchers have claimed.

 Administration of the polyphenol EGCG in conjunction with low doses of the Cox-2 inhibitor drug celecoxib has been shown to successfully slow the development of prostate cancer.